Audreykacur/CPPProgramming/Jan13Notes.md

 Programmer-Defined Identifiers
 - Names made up by the programmer
 - Not part of the C++ language
-- Used to represent various things: variables (Memory locations), funtions, ect
+- Used to represent various things: variables (Memory locations), functions, etc

 Operators
 - Used to perform operations on data